ymeskini/python-patterns/README.md

 What are the consequences of choosing a particular data structure or inheritance hierarchy in terms of the software design?

 **Topics Covered**

-- Code enviroment
+- Type hints
-- Setup software projects
-- Types and type hints
+- Data Types
 - Data structures
-- Dataclasses
+- Classes and Dataclasses
 - Inheritance
   - Abstract classes
   - Protocols
+- Mixins

 ### Module 2: The 7 Principles Of Modern Software Design